-2017 U.S. ASPIRE Competition
+2019 U.S. ASPIRE Competition

-ASPIRE is an annual award hosted by the Asia Pacific Economic Cooperation (APEC) that recognizes young scientists who have demonstrated a commitment to excellence in scientific research and cross-border research.
-Each APEC member economy identifies their own nominee for the prize, and the U.S. State Department’s Office of Science and Technology Cooperation, in conjunction with Wiley and Elsevier, holds an annual competition to identify the scientists to represent the United States on the APEC stage.
+In its ninth year running, the APEC Science Prize for Innovation, Research and Education (ASPIRE) is an annual award hosted by the Asia Pacific Economic Cooperation (APEC) Policy Partnership for Science, Technology, and Innovation (PPSTI) that recognizes young scientists who have demonstrated a commitment to excellence in scientific research and cross-border collaboration.
+Each APEC member economy identifies one nominee for the prize, and the U.S. State Department’s Office of Science and Technology Cooperation, in conjunction with Wiley and Elsevier, holds an annual competition to identify the scientist to represent the United States on the APEC stage.

 This year, the ASPIRE prize will promote innovative research that advances society through “natural laboratories.”
 For example, a scientist determining risks in infrastructure by observing the impact of different types of weather on building materials or a scientist protecting communities through enhanced detection of tectonic activity or a scientist studying the spread of disease in a population of wild animals all use natural laboratories for their work.

 "Natural laboratories create unique conditions for scientific discovery and innovation that supports sustainable growth,” said Andrés Couve, the Science Minister for Chile, APEC’s host country for 2019.
 “Let’s strengthen the role of science, technology and innovation as vital drivers of development,” he continued.